Squirrelbear/Portfolio/index.md

 <center><img src="./images/Wordle.jpg" height="150" title="Wordle using SFML"></center>

-* **Wordle using SFML**: ([Github Link](https://github.com/Squirrelbear/Wordle-CPP-SMFL)): An implementation of the word game Wordle that follows a similar visual style to the original creators implementation.
+* **Wordle using SFML**: ([Github Link](https://github.com/Squirrelbear/Wordle-CPP-SMFL)): An implementation of the game Wordle following a similar visual style to the original creator's developed using SFML.

 ## Mobile Application Projects